chrisoco/APDE_BE/docs/src/Mailing.md

 3. **Use Local Development:** Always test in local environment first (sends only 1 email)
 4. **Validate Campaign Setup:** Ensure landing page and filters are properly configured
 5. **Review Analytics:** Monitor campaign performance through tracking data
+6. **Avoid Duplicate Sends:** Use the default behavior to prevent duplicate notifications
+7. **Use Force Parameter Carefully:** Only use `force=true` when you need to resend to all prospects

 ## Troubleshooting